-Once existence of MDD operators is established, many any other useful properties can be proved from the axioms, including that MDDs are grade-preserving, follow product rules for the geometric, dot, and wedge products, and can be used to define the tensor covariant derivative, differential forms exterior derivative, and multivector gradient.
-Similar properties have been shown elsewhere by embedding manifolds into vector spaces and applying the vector manifold formalism.
-But here they are derived without introducing any additional structure, using only the pseudo-Riemannian structure and a minimal set of axioms.
+Within this approach, an important point is that it is not trivial to show that the MDD axioms are self-consistent---that is, it is not obvious that any operator satisfying those axioms exists.
+Therefore, the direct constructive proof of Theorem~\ref{thm:thm:mdd-exists} (existence) is a key result underpinning the formalism.
+Once this existence is established, many any other useful properties can be proved from the axioms, including that MDDs are grade-preserving, follow product rules for the geometric, dot, and wedge products, and can be used to define the tensor covariant derivative, differential forms exterior derivative, and multivector gradient.

-The present approach to pseudo-Riemannian geometry will be seen to have a few useful features.
-The treatment is quite general, incorporating arbitrary bases (which may be holonomic, orthonormal, or neither), metrics of arbitrary signature, and connections both with and without torsion.
+This framework has some useful features.
+It naturally incorporates arbitrary bases (which may be holonomic, orthonormal, or neither), metrics of arbitrary signature, and connections both with and without torsion.
 MDDs will be seen to have powerful properties, and the tensor derivative will be derived from MDDs based on a chain rule for linear functions.
-Then straightforward generalizations of the vector calculus gradient, divergence, and curl are introduced, and it is shown that the theory of differential forms is included within the framework.
-The goal of this paper is to present these features in such a manner that practitioners of standard Riemannian geometry and general relativity can implement them easily.
+Then straightforward generalizations of the vector calculus gradient, divergence, and curl are introduced, and it is shown that the theory of differential forms is subsumed.

-One important aspect of the geometric algebra approach is that it works only in terms of tangent vectors and tangent multivectors, but dual vectors (\textit{i.e.}~covectors) are never introduced.
+An important aspect to notice about the geometric algebra approach is that it works only in terms of tangent vectors and tangent multivectors, but dual vectors (\textit{i.e.}~covectors) will never be introduced.